humzam/compute-jobs-dashboard/README.md

 - **a)** Its known that AIs do well with consuming markdown, so I copied out the requirements from the PDF and asked ChatGPT to create an AI-friendly version in markdown, to make it easier for the AI to consume when it comes time to build.
 See this file at [./ai/job_dashboard_spec.md](./ai/job_dashboard_spec.md).

-- **b)** Note: Even this simple task took a few tries with ChatGPT to get the nicely prepared formatting I was after.
-The key lesson here is which is a reoccurring theme: don't trust what AI spits out.
+- **b)** Even this simple task took a few tries with ChatGPT to get the nicely prepared formatting I was after.
+The key lesson here, which is a reoccurring theme: don't trust what AI spits out.
 Its best practice to verify at each stage, before you get too far with some unusable slop.

 **Prompt (ChatGPT 5):**
 > Please take this raw text representing the core requirements for my application, and transform into a AI-friendly spec to consume in markdown format.